macanepa/globant/README.md

 This method requires the `table`, `schema` and an array of the `records` to ingest.

+> [!NOTE]
+> If any record is missing a field, that record will be excluded.

 Example:
 ``` bash
 curl --request POST \